la-process-and-theory/syllabus/README.md

 ### Learning Objectives:

- * Be able to perform a data tidying workflow
+ * Be able to create basic visualizations of processed unstructured data
- * Be familiar with a range of data manipulation commands
+ * Be able to generate basic metrics of unstructured data

 ### Tasks to be completed:

 Read:
 * [Robinson, A. C. (2015).
 Exploring Class Discussions from a Massive Open Online Course (MOOC) on Cartography.
 In J. Brus, A. Vondrakova, & V. Vozenilek (Eds.), Modern Trends in Cartography (pp. 173–182).
 Springer International Publishing.](http://link.springer.com.ezproxy.cul.columbia.edu/chapter/10.1007/978-3-319-07926-4_14)

-## Class 8 - Visualization (10/4/16)
+## Class 6 - Natural Language Processing III (2/23/17)

 ### Learning Objectives: